Baby (2024 film): Distribution

 The film premiered on 18 May 2024 in the Critics Week program at the 2024 Cannes Film Festival, where it was a nominee for the Queer Palm.
 It has been acquired by Dark Star Pictures and Uncork’d Entertainment for North American commercial distribution.
 Distribution for the UK and Republic of Ireland is via Peccadillo Pictures.

+Reception

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 14 reviews.